-As a Catholic Lasallian School, we have a common mission to enable "students to learn how to learn and learn how to live, empowering them to become people of integrity and people who care for others."
-At SJI International Elementary School, we enable our students to make a conscious and explicit connection between serving others and the basic tenet of human development – forming a Lasallian character.
-We broaden pupils' education at SJI International Elementary beyond the school curriculum by providing practical charitable experiences.
+As a Catholic Lasallian School, we have a common mission to enable "Enabling students to learn how to learn, and to learn how to live, as Lasallian people for others."
+At SJI International Elementary School, we enable our students to develop their character, their knowledge of Global Citizenship, and their Lasallian identity through our service programme.
+We broaden pupils' education at Elementary School beyond the school curriculum by providing practical charitable experiences.

-This programme is our own, age-appropriate version of the British Duke of Edinburgh Award or the International Baccalaureate’s CAS programme and is designed to give students opportunities for development beyond academics in areas such as personal responsibility, the building of self-confidence, acquisition of new skills and to encourage a balanced lifestyle.
-CASS stands for Community, Activity, Sport and Service.
+The CASS programme is our own, age-appropriate version of the British Duke of Edinburgh Award or the International Baccalaureate’s CAS programme and is designed to give students opportunities for development beyond academics in areas such as personal responsibility, the building of self-confidence, acquisition of new skills and to encourage a balanced lifestyle.
+CASS stands for Community, Activity, Service and Sport.
 The explanations below summarise the big picture for each section.

 We encourage all to join us and participate in our CASS projects as we challenge ourselves to make a difference in the world today and in the future.